sneakerhax/sneakerhax/README.md

 Hi, I'm sneakerhax,

-I have spent the last nine years on [Red Teams](https://en.wikipedia.org/wiki/Red_team), helping some of the world's largest software companies discover soft spots in their security posture.
-Additionally, I demonstrate the impact of exploiting those weaknesses, test the response capabilities of Blue Teams and Incident Responders, and identify systemic security process issues at scale.
-Before working on Red Teams, I spent eight years in Information Technology as a Systems Administrator.
+I have spent the last ten years on [Red Teams](https://en.wikipedia.org/wiki/Red_team), helping some of the world's largest software companies discover soft spots in their security posture.
+Additionally, I demonstrate the impact of exploiting those weaknesses, test the response capabilities of Blue Teams, provide recommendations for the enhancement of detections, and identify systemic security process issues at scale.
+Through data and storytelling, I help businesses prioritize security issues, provide unbiased feedback to inform decisions about allocating security resources, and test the effectiveness of security investments.

+Before working on Red Teams, I spent eight years in Information Technology in various industries, including private military, consulting, education, and food distribution.

 ![alt text](.img/sneakerhax_banner.png)